Mdelvalle/Twitter-spam-bot/README.md

 micro_blogger
 =============

+Twitter spam bot.
-Mostly practice using the Twitter API and Ruby.
+Mostly for practice on using the Twitter API and Ruby.